 The Downplay of a Key Condition

-While we may treat them as such, relationships are not a luxury item, nor are they merely a source of sentimental comfort.
+While we treat them as such, relationships are neither a luxury item nor merely a source of sentimental comfort.
 They are a fundamental, non-negotiable physiological requirement.
-The human brain evolved over millions of years due to selective pressure to operate within a social web.
-When isolated, the brain fundamentally alters its predictive processing, perceiving the environment as metabolically expensive and threatening.
+The human brain evolved over millions of years under selective pressure to operate within a social web.
+When isolated, the brain alters its predictive processing, perceiving the environment as metabolically expensive and threatening.
 This triggers a cascade of neuroendocrine adjustments (chronic allostatic load) that degrades nearly every organ system.

 The Minimum Viable Relationship Skill Set

-The vast complexity of social interaction, often obscured by vague advice about “love” and “chemistry,” can be compressed into a few high-leverage mechanical skills.
-These are the control levers that govern the majority of outcomes:
+The vast complexity of social interaction, often obscured by vague advice about “love” and “chemistry,” compresses into a few high-leverage mechanical skills.

 - Boundary Calibration: The ability to distinguish between support and enabling, specifically avoiding the “Fixer-Victim” trap.